mauricioabreu/blog/content/how-to-build-a-blog-using-pelican-part-III.rst

 SSH keys
 --------

 I am not that kind of crazy-about-security-person but I try to do my best.
 At work I use SSH keys, two-factor authentication when possible and other security mechanisms.
-In order to make it easier to write and publish content, we don't want to ask for passwords when deploying our new content to the server - it would not work easily for tables or smartphones, would it?
+In order to make it easier to write and publish content, we don't want to ask for passwords when deploying our new content to the server - it would not work easily for tablets or smartphones, would it?

 Now you need to generate a pair of SSH keys.
 Github has a `good tutorial`_ around this topic.